bravib/rbm_tcell/README.md

 Python3 codes to implement Restricted Boltzmann Machine (RBM)-based analyses described in Bravi et al. 2021 to identify condition and epitope-specific T-cell receptors and characterize their sequence motifs from TRB repertoire sequencing data.

 The publication of research using this software, modified or not, must include appropriate citations to: Bravi et al., PLoS Comput.
 Biol.
-(2021)
+PLoS Comput.
+Biol.
+17(9):e1009297 (2021)

 For the implementation of the software SONIA - to infer selection pressures on features of amino acid CDR3 sequences - please visit https://github.com/statbiophys/SONIA